Occupation times of refracted Levy processes with jumps having rational Laplace transforms: Model assumption and preliminary results

 \begin{proof} Note first that

-Then using (2.12) and (2.26) will lead to (2.33).
-The proof of (2.34) is similar, thus we omit the details. \end{proof}
+Applying (2.10) and (2.22) leads to (2.27).
+The proof of (2.28) is similar. \end{proof}

-\begin{Remark} In fact, identity (2.33) holds for a general L\'evy process, i.e.,
+\begin{Remark} In fact, identity (2.27) holds for a general L\'evy process, i.e.,

-where $Y$ can be assumed to be an arbitrary L\'evy process.
-Formula (2.36) is known as the Pecherskii Rogozin identity, which can be found from section 3.1 in Alili and Kyprianou (2005) or formula (3.2) in Pecherskii and Rogozin (1969). \end{Remark}
+where $Y_t$ can be assumed to be a general L\'evy process and $\tilde{\tau}_{x,Y}^+:=\inf\{t \geq 0: Y_t > x\}$.
+Formula (2.29) is known as the Pecherskii Rogozin identity, which can be found from section 3.1 in Alili and Kyprianou (2005) or formula (3.2) in Pecherskii and Rogozin (1969). \end{Remark}

-\begin{Remark} Compared with our previous paper (Zhou and Wu (2015)), the most different point in this one is that it is very difficult to deal with the expressions of $C_0(x)$, $C_{kj}(x)$, $D_0(x)$ and $D_{kj}(x)$ in Lemma 2.4.
+\begin{Remark} Compared with our previous paper (Zhou and Wu (2015)), the most different part in this one is that it is very difficult to deal with the expressions of $C_0(x)$, $C_{kj}(x)$, $D_0(x)$ and $D_{kj}(x)$ in Lemma 2.4.
 For example, we cannot find an easy approach to compute $\int_{0}^{\infty}e^{-\theta x}C_{kj}(x)dx$.
-In this paper, we modify our method in Zhou and Wu (2015) and find that results in Lemma 2.5 are enough to derive the final outcomes (see section 3 for the details). \end{Remark}
+In Section 3 below, we modify the method in Zhou and Wu (2015) and find that results in Lemma 2.5 are enough to derive the final outcomes. \end{Remark}